ozoidemi/ePaper_guest_dashboard/README.md

 Do a **full HA restart** after saving all files (*Settings → System → Restart*).
 Just to make sure.

 After restarting, go to *Settings → Devices & Services → Entities*, search for `guest_display_deep_sleep_flag`, open it, click the gear icon, and set the icon to `mdi:sleep`.
-This is the one thing the YAML config can't do for you.
+This is the one thing the YAML config can't do for you (as far as I know).

 ### Stale Entities